 - ensure that you understand the rules that both govern and ensure your successful academic progress toward graduating at the end of your degree.

 Most of the information presented under the tabs across the top of this web page will provide you with the information necessary to make program and unit of study choices.
-These choices will enable you to attain a wholistic and well-rounded understanding of your disciplinary area of interest, so that you may fulfil your academic and vocational ambitions.
+These choices will enable you to attain a holistic and well-rounded understanding of your disciplinary area of interest, so that you may fulfill your academic and vocational ambitions.

-- When you browse the tabs from left-to-right, you will observe a General tab and a tab for each school and two specialised study programs within the Faculty.
+When you browse the tabs from left-to-right, you will observe a General tab, a Unit of Study tab, and tabs for each of the three main areas of study.
 These are:

-The menu sets under each of the School and Program tabs consist of general information about the courses and units of study on offer.
+The menu sets under each of the areas of study consist of general information about the courses and units of study on offer.

-Unit of study tables and descriptions for each undergraduate degree can be found under the tab corresponding to the School or Program (Biomedical Engineering or Project Management).
+Unit of study tables for each undergraduate degree can be found under the tab corresponding to the area of study.